 At the end of the 19th century, one of the Department's most prolific commissioners, Colonel George Waring, instituted efficiencies and waste reduction programs that foretold the programs of today -- including recycling, street sweeping and a dedicated uniformed cleaning and collection force.

 Today, the Department is the world's largest, collecting over 10,500 tons of residential and institutional refuse and 1,760 tons of recyclables a day.
 The City's businesses, whose waste is collected by private carting companies, generate another 13,000 tons of refuse each day.
-And under the leadership of Commissioner John J. Doherty, New York City's streets are cleaner today then they have been in over 35 years.
+And under the leadership of Commissioner Kathryn Garcia, New York City's streets are cleaner today then they have been in over 35 years.

 To meet these challenges, the Department's resources are: